fabian20ro/ai-dev-tasks/README.md

 *   **Be Specific:** The more context and clear instructions you provide (both in your initial feature description and any clarifications), the better the AI's output will be.
 *   **Max Mode for PRDs:** Using GPT‑4.1 in its "Max" mode when running `create-prd.mdc` can yield more thorough results if your token budget allows.
+*   **Confirm Understanding:** Ask clarifying questions in a short bullet list and summarize the answers before generating a PRD.
 *   **Correct File Tagging:** Always ensure you're accurately tagging the PRD filename (e.g., `@MyFeature-PRD.md`) when generating tasks.
 *   **Patience and Iteration:** AI is a powerful tool, but it's not magic.
 Be prepared to guide, correct, and iterate.
 This workflow is designed to make that iteration process smoother.